menloresearch/crawl4ai/README.md

 gunicorn --bind 0.0.0.0:11235 --workers 1 --threads 4 --timeout 1800 --graceful-timeout 30 --keep-alive 300 --log-level info --worker-class uvicorn.workers.UvicornWorker server:app
 ```

-## 🔧 Configuration Options

-### Browser Modes
-- **Headed Mode** (Recommended): Shows the browser window while crawling.
-Great for:
-  - Debugging and development
-  - Seeing what the crawler is doing
-  - Handling complex sites that need visual interaction

-- **Headless Mode**: No browser window, runs in background.
-Good for:
-  - Production servers
-  - Automated scripts
-  - When you don't need to see the browser

-### Setup Methods
-- **Local Setup**: More flexible, supports both headed and headless modes
-- **Docker Setup**: Simpler but headless only, good for consistent environments

 ## 🚀 Next Steps

 Once set up, your MCP agent will be running and ready to handle web crawling requests!